|

 The lunatic

-equation and the lemon revolution by
+equation and the lemon revolution by Partha

-Partha Sarkar The
+Sarkar The lemon equation.
+The

-lemon equation.
-The lemon revolution.
-The drooping
+lemon revolution.
+The drooping jester And the disappearance

-jester And the disappearance of the lunatic fringe And
+of the lunatic fringe And the scorching heat And the

-none can avoid the parallel skipping of the mystical politics And
+invitation in the middle of the day And none can avoid the parallel skipping of the

 A knife with three wheels by Partha Sarkar A